ziptrigo/qr_code/warp.md

    2.2.
 Retrieve QR code: An endpoint that will save in the DB the number
         of times the QR code was read (ie, the endpoint was called) and forward the user to the original url.

+3. CLI interface
+The CLI interface will be implemented using the typer library and have a similar interface to the API.